 Where is the entrance to the Winden Cave located?

-In Dark, it seems like there is a complex of caves that lie under the forest that surrounds the city of Winden.
-This cave system is more extensive than most residents know, but we don’t think anyone knows how large it really is.
+In the dark, it seems like a complex of caves lies under the forest surrounding the city of Winden.
+This cave system is more extensive than most residents, but we don’t think anyone knows how large it is.
 Inside the cave, there are drugs hidden and even some radioactive waste.
-But the most exciting thing that you can find in there is a passage that can be used to travel through time.
+But the most exciting thing you can find is a passage that can be used to travel through time.

-When you reach this time travel passage inside the Winden Cave, you will find three heavy doors, each one of them has the text Sic Mundus Creatus Est and the Triquetra symbol.
-When you open the doors, the passage connects three different points in time: 2019, 1986 and 1953.
+When you reach this time travel passage inside the Winden Cave, you will find three heavy doors, each with the text Sic Mundus Creatus Est and the Triquetra symbol.
+When you open the doors, the passage connects three different points in time: 2019, 1986, and 1953.

-When the series began, some of the teenagers in Dark are trying to find some stashed drugs around the Winden Cave.
+When the series began, some teenagers in Dark were trying to find stashed drugs around the Winden Cave.
 While exploring the area, something happens, and Mikkel Nielsen travels via this passage to 1986.
 But he is not the only one that used it to time travel.

 But, enough with this.
 Where is the entrance to the Winden Cave located?

 On a cold December day, we took a train to Berlin-Wannsee, met with the guys from Canal Alemanizando, and, from there, we took a regional train to Potsdam-Rehbrücke.
-There, we took a bus in the direction of the Nuthe-Nieplitz-Niederung nature reserve, where we found the Winden Cave.
+We took a bus in the direction of the Nuthe-Nieplitz-Niederung nature reserve, where we found the Winden Cave.

-The forest around the place is beautiful and, after a few minutes of walking surrounded by trees, we saw some familiar shapes in the distance.
-A ravine looked like something we saw before and, once we grabbed a reference picture from the series, we knew we were in the right place.
+The forest around the place is beautiful, and after a few minutes of walking surrounded by trees, we saw some familiar shapes in the distance.
+A ravine looked like something we had seen before, and once we grabbed a reference picture from the series, we knew we were in the right place.

 Too bad we didn’t manage to see the set built for the series, and we didn’t see anything in the forest that pointed out that this is where the Winden Cave is.
 But, if you pay attention to the shape of the trees where the cave entry should be, you know this is the right place.

-It was a relief for us to be able to go where the Winden Cave is finally.
-This hobby of ours where we try to find the locations from Dark can be a little frustrating but, sometimes, we find cool places like this one.
+It was a relief for us to finally go where the Winden Cave is.
+This hobby of ours where we try to find the locations in the Dark can be a little frustrating, but sometimes, we find cool places like this one.
 If you want to go there as well, you should follow the map below, and that is it.

+Where is the entrance to the Winden Cave located?